Shanty Creek

 • Legal Services/Representatives

-• The Learning Workshop (Literacy and Numeracy program)
+• The Learning Workshop (Literacy and Numeracy program).

 Yes.
 Our programs and staff are able to support people with complex needs to address their alcohol and drug dependence.
 Adults with low to moderate mental health conditions who are, or can be, stable on medication are able to participate in our alcohol and drug treatment program.
 Shanty Creek works closely with health professionals to ensure the continued health and safety of our residents.

 Yes.
 Information collected by Lives Lived Well is confidential.
+Learn more about how we use this information and how we collect it here.